Kamil-K/Machine-Learning-ND_Capstone/capstone_report.md

 ### Free-Form Visualization

-The visualisations shown below show for model 1 and model 2 in the following order of columns:
+The visualisations shown below show for model 1 and model 2.
-Column 1 - original test image
-Column 2 - aircraft detections bounding boxes
-Column 3 - aircraft detections heatmap - thresholded
-Column 4 - birds detections bounding boxes
-Column 5 - birds detections heatmap - thresholded

  **Approach 1 - SVM based on HOG features:**